skyrocket-qy/erx/README.md

 - `erx.W(err error, msgs ...string) *CtxErr`
   Wraps an existing error, adding a call stack and an optional message.
 If the error is not already an `*erx.CtxErr`, it will be assigned a code by the `erx.ErrToCode` function.

-- `erx.WCode(err error, code Code, msgs ...string) *CtxErr` Wraps an existing error, adding a call stack, an optional message, and a specific error code.

 ---

 ## ⚖️ License